StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 **See everything in one place**

-Our ground-breaking Stock Central will let the user see every "simple" product and every important detail of the company's "simple" product range.
+Our ground-breaking Stock Central lets users see every WooCommerce product and its associated stock movements on one fully controlled inventory page.

 The free version of the Stock Central includes:

 * All items on one screen with a smooth mouse wheel or touchpad scrolling.
-* Products' image thumbnails for easier identification.
+* WooCommerce Products' image thumbnails for easier identification.
 * Short products name overview including the products' ID and SKU.
-* The current stock level of every product in shop's database.
+* The current stock level of every WooCommerce product in the shop's database.
 * Stock on hold value to preview the number of back-orders pending.
-* Back-Orders monitoring (Users must activate back-orders manually).
+* WooCommerce Back-Orders monitoring (Users must activate back-orders manually).
 * The full count of daily sales of every SKU unit in range.
-* Fourteen and seven days' summary of sales of every product.
+* Fourteen and seven days' summary of WooCommerce sales of every product.
 * Accurate stock availability prediction in days, so the user knows the duration of coverage.
 * Out of stock period of every product for easier re-ordering management.
 * Coloured stock availability indicators to give the user fair warnings.
-* Full-screen options to customise the visual appearance of stock central.
+* Full-screen options to customise the visual appearance of Stock Central.
-* Complete HELP sections with the detailed explanation of every feature.
+* Complete 'HELP' sections with the detailed explanation of every feature.
 * Advanced search with an auto-fill feature.
 * In stock, out of stock, low stock and product category filter.
 * Intelligent settings for easy inventory/stock management.

-**Every user has an option to create an account by registering FREE on our website.
-Apart from a great support, each registered user can then take advantage of these fantastic features:**
+**Every user has an option to create an account on our website [stockmanagementlabs.com](http://www.stockmanagementlabs.com "Stock Management Labs").
+Registration is free and apart from an excellent support; each registered user can take advantage of these fantastic features:**

 * EOQ - Economic Order Quantity Calculator (in development) - In corporate finance, economic order quantity (EOQ) is the order quantity that minimizes the total holding costs and ordering costs.
 It is one of the oldest classical production scheduling models.
 * Web-Based Invoice Generator (in development) - complete invoice customization, direct sending and without any monthly limits.
 Also, all your invoices are saved securely in one place.